kdkorthauer/kdkorthauer.github.io/pages/software.md

   gtag('config', 'UA-110175023-1');
 </script>

-I develop and contribute to open-source, freely available software for the analysis of high-throughput genomic data.
-My code is available through R packages that can be installed from [GitHub](https://github.com/kdkorthauer) or the [Bioconductor](https://bioconductor.org) Project.
-Analysis code to reproduce manuscript results can also be found on my [GitHub](https://github.com/kdkorthauer) page.
+Our group develops and contributes to open-source, freely available software for the analysis of high-throughput genomic data.
+Our code is available through R packages that can be installed from [GitHub](https://github.com/) or the [Bioconductor](https://bioconductor.org) Project.
+Analysis code to reproduce manuscript results can also be found by clicking on the GitHub logos in the [papers list](https://kkorthauer.org/pages/papers.html).

-### developer/author
+### developers/authors

+- <a  style="color: white;" class="btn btn-primary" href="https://github.com/giulianonetto/bayesdca">bayesDCA</a>
+ R package to Perform Bayesian Decision Curve Analysis for clinical prediction models and diagnostic tests, available on [GitHub](https://github.com/giulianonetto/bayesdca)

 - <a  style="color: white;" class="btn btn-primary" href="https://github.com/kdkorthauer/benchmarkfdr-shiny">benchmarkfdr-shiny</a>
   R/Shiny application for exploring results from ["A practical guide to methods controlling false discoveries in computational biology" by Korthauer, Kimes et al. (2019)](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-019-1716-1), available on [GitHub](https://github.com/kdkorthauer/benchmarkfdr-shiny)